Sillvernhancs/Guardian_Bot/README.md

 # Guardian_Bot
 A bot that does many things.
-Your mom jokes detection, and more
+Jokes detection, and more
 Using:
 - google translate api
 - discord js